Hopf dreams and diagonal harmonics

 We can write the difference of the two symmetric functions as

-This computation suggests that among the Hopf chains surviving in~$\Psi_{5,r}(1) - \Phi_{5,r}(1)$ there should be some Hopf chains $\bpi=(\pi_1,\pi_2,\pi_3,\pi_4)$ with~$\type(\pi_4)=[4,1]$ that we need to eliminate.
-To be more precise, we look for a set~$O$ of strict Hopf chains~$\bpi$, such that the set of Hopf chains that contain at least one subchain in~$O$ is precisely enumerated by the difference~${\Psi_{5,r}(1) - \Phi_{5,r}(1)}$.
-For instance, forbidding the pattern in Figure~\ref{fig:potentialInvalidKiller} would kill the given excess.
-However, the generating function of the remaining chains considering the (modified) collar statistic does not coincide with~$\Phi_{5,r}(q)$.
-Therefore, the collar and $\dinv$ statistics can be used as finger prints to identify potential ``killers''.
-Computer exploration should give us candidates for the obstruction sets~$O$\footnote{These computations require massive computer resources, we are in the process of doing this but at this point we do not have candidates yet.} and we look for a set~$S$ of surviving chains (that do not contain any subchains in the set of obstructions~$O$) satisfying the properties in the following question.
+This computation suggests that among the Hopf chains surviving in~$\Psi_{5,r}(1,1) - \Phi_{5,r}(1,1)$ there should be some Hopf chains $\bpi=(\pi_1,\pi_2,\pi_3,\pi_4)$ with~$\type(\pi_4)=[4,1]$ that we need to eliminate.
+To be more precise, we look for a set~$O$ of strict Hopf chains~$\bpi$, such that the set of Hopf chains that contain at least one subchain in~$O$ is precisely enumerated by the difference~${\Psi_{5,r}(1,1) - \Phi_{5,r}(1,1)}$.
+For instance, forbidding any of the three patterns in Figure~\ref{fig:potentialInvalidKiller} would kill the given excess.
+Even more, the formula of Theorem~\ref{thm:LLT} restricted to the remaining chains and considering the restricted collar statistic would coincide with~$\Phi_{5,r}(q,t)$.
+Computer exploration should give us candidates for the obstruction sets~$O$ and we look for a set~$S$ of surviving chains (that do not contain any subchains in the set of obstructions~$O$) satisfying the properties in the following question.